lebanon-relief-project/LRP-web-app/CONTRIBUTING.md

 # Contributing

-If you are interesting in helping out with development of this project, please start by joining our [Slack workspace](lebanonreliefnetwork.slack.com).
-This way, we can help guide you to good issues to work on, and help you join the community.
+If you are interested in helping out with development of this project, please start by contacting us our IT team at admin@lebanonreliefnetwork.org and joining our [Slack workspace](https://lebanonreliefnetwork.slack.com).
+This way, we can help you join our community, and get you started on features to work on.

-If you are interested in helping with other parts of the project, you will be able to find people to guide you in the same Slack workspace.
-However, this document is aimed at development contributions.
+This document is aimed at development contributions.
+However, if you are interested in helping with other parts of the project, you can send us an email at contact@lebanonreliefnetwork.org, and you will also be able to find people to guide you in the same Slack workspace.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a code of conduct: please follow it in all your interactions with the project.

 ## Pull Request Process